harrisonlabollita/ris-2-bib/README.md

 ris2bib
 ```

+## Contributing
+PRs and Issues are welcome!
+If you found this tool useful, please leave a star.
 The name of the output file can be controlled with ``-out`` flag.
 Note that this only works on single file conversions.